-Here's a look at some of the key tax areas where significant increases would affect individual taxpayers, how and when these increases may become effective, and an overview of various strategies available to mitigate potentially higher taxes.
+Here's a deeper dive into some of the current tax areas where significant increases would affect individual taxpayers, and an overview of various strategies to mitigate potentially higher taxes.

-So what are taxpayers to do?
+So, what should taxpayers do?
 Now is the time to plan, but not panic.
 Remember the old but relevant advice not to let the proverbial “tax tail” wag the dog.
-History is littered with examples of hastily crafted documents and asset transfers done in front of rumored tax changes and later regretted.9
+History is littered with examples of hastily crafted documents and asset transfers done ahead of rumored tax changes only to be regretted later.

 The plethora of alternatives can be overwhelming.
 Experienced counsel is critical for taxpayers in order to select and execute appropriate structures that are effective for tax savings while also working out well for their families.
 Below is a partial list of some of the planning strategies that may be useful in today’s environment:

-- This is a “use it or lose it” situation which is particularly important given the focus of the current administration on lowering the exemption.
+- This is a “use it or lose it” situation which—while currently not affected by the reconciliation bill—remains important given the sunset of the generous federal estate and gift tax exemption on December 31, 2025, as well as the focus of the current administration on lowering the exemption.

 - Note that the IRS confirmed that there is no clawback of any previously used exemption if the exemption is later reduced before you pass away.

-- Careful consideration has to be afforded to whether to gift assets outright or to trusts, as trusts provide greater protection from creditors and tend to preserve wealth within the family.
+- Careful consideration has to be afforded on whether to gift assets outright or to trusts, as trusts provide greater protection from creditors and tend to preserve wealth within the family.

-2. Consider funding various trusts such as SLATs, GRATs, IDGTs, CLTs and other structures that benefit from low interest rates and the current historically high gift and estate tax exemption.
+3. Consider funding various trusts and other structures that benefit from relatively low interest rates and the current historically-high gift and estate tax exemption.

 - Examples of such trusts include Spousal Lifetime Access Trusts (SLATs), Grantor Retained Annuity Trusts (GRATs), Intentionally Defective Grantor Trusts (IDGTs) and Charitable Lead Trusts (CLTs).